UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.SequenceExploderProcessor.json.md

   * **config** *(type: object)* `[Required]`

     * **field** *(type: string)* `[Optional]`
+    - The field containing a sequence object.

     * **ignore_empty** *(type: boolean)* `[Optional]`
-    - If set to true, will only continue with non-empty values
+    - If set to true, will only continue with non-empty values, otherwise those will be filtered out.